 A true match made in heaven – these Corn Fritters aka corn cakes, made with hatch chiles are crispy, sweet and a little spicy with a surprising ingredient – old bay seasoning!
 This corn fritter recipe is perfect as an appetizer or side dish and one you’ll be making all summer long!

 They’re here!!!!
 They’re here!!!!
-Like a kid at Christmas I anxiously await the arrival of Hatch chiles to Southern California.
+Like a kid at Christmas, I anxiously await the arrival of Hatch chiles to Southern California.
 So, when Melissas Produce graciously sent me a couple of bags I got to work – roasting and cooking!
 I put them in everything – margaritas, salad dressings , potatoes – you name it just about everything is better with Hatch chiles!

 Inspired by the fresh corn in the markets and my haul of hatch chiles, I immediately thought about making these little corn cakes.
-I tweaked my basic recipe a bit, adding some old bay seasoning – which rounded out the corn and chile flavors, providing that little “somethin’ somethin'” that made these little corn cakes irresistible!
+I tweaked my Zucchini Cakes recipe a bit, adding some old bay seasoning – which rounded out the corn and chile flavors, providing that little “somethin’ somethin’” that made these little corn cakes irresistible!
 Read on to see just how easy this corn fritter recipe is to make!

 Step #1: Put the corn in a food processor and pulse.
-You don’t want to it to be a puree!
+You don’t want it to be a puree!

-Step #2: Add the corn to a medium sized bowl and stir in the remaining ingredients except the corn oil.
+Step #2: Add the corn to a medium sized bowl and stir in the remaining ingredients except for the corn oil.
 Heat the oil in a skillet until it’s hot – you should see the oil shimmer.
 Then fry these corn cakes up in a little corn oil and viola – you have little corn fritters filled with hatch chile goodness!

 - Serve these fritters as a side dish with just about anything off the grill – especially pork, chicken and fish dishes.